|

 Personal | email me search me |

-Many essays describe the silk string qin zither as an instrument solely for scholars and recluses, men of principle who exercised restraint.
+When it comes to qin actually being played in opera there is another problem.
+There have been many essays describing the silk string qin zither as an instrument solely for scholars and recluses, men of principle who exercised restraint.
 But how accurately did this represent the view of most educated Chinese?
-In the past, how did the literati interact with popular culture, and how was the qin depicted there?3 How is it depicted in modern popular media?4
+In the past, how did the literati interact with popular culture, and how was the qin depicted there?5 How did this change over time?6 And how has it been depicted in popular media, then as well as now?7

-Qin melodies do in fact most often deal with nature and the lofty and pure attitudes of qin players; and purists (some might say fundamentalists) even wrote that one shouldn't play the qin for merchants, courtesans, foreigners or other sorts of vulgar people.5 Certainly, they wrote, the instrument of the sages should not be associated with gain or romance, only with the Confucian desire to serve and the Daoist urge to remain aloof.6
+A perusal of existing qin melody titles shows that they do in fact most often deal with nature and the lofty and pure attitudes of qin players; and purists (some might say fundamentalists) even wrote that one shouldn't play the qin for merchants, courtesans, foreigners or other sorts of vulgar people.8 Certainly, they wrote, the instrument of the sages should not be associated with gain or romance, only with the Confucian desire to serve or the Daoist urge to remain aloof.9

 On the other hand, it is important to note that depictions of the qin in popular culture often show the instrument in a somewhat different light.
-Novels and operas often mention the above attitudes towards the qin, but they also sometimes mock the pretence involved.7 They also temper these ideals with depictions of worldly activities.
+Novels and operas often mention the above attitudes towards the qin, but they also sometimes mock the pretence involved.11 They also temper these ideals with depictions of worldly activities.
+And the mention of qin is often confined to such stock phrases as "qin and books", qin and sword, and qin, chess, books and painting.

-Relevant novels/stories and operas can be divided into two types, those which mention the qin, and those which have the same theme as qin melodies.8
+Relevant novels/stories and operas can be divided into two types, those which mention the qin, and those which have the same theme as qin melodies.12 A third category, opera melodies written in qin tablature, is to my knowledge as yet completely unstudied.

 II.
 Stories found in the repertoires of both qin and opera:

-In addition, the 1833 commentary connecting Saishang Hong with kunqu suggests that this and hence perhaps other qin melodies may have been inspired by or even taken from opera.
-In this regard it may be useful to examine qin melody titles that have also been identified as qupai (opera tunes).11
+(塞上鴻 Saishang Hong) with kunqu suggests that this and hence perhaps other qin melodies may have been inspired by or even taken from opera.
+In this regard it could perhaps be useful to examine melody titles that have also been identified as qupai (opera tunes).17

 1.